pawngrubber/template/README.md

    conda deactivate
    ```
 6. NOTE: When using `anaconda`, ALL `pip ...` commands should be replaced with `python -m pip ...`

+## TODO
+1. For some reason, creating the environment also installs `numpy` and it shouldn't.
+Fix this.